-158 SBA, "Business Loan Program Temporary Changes; Paycheck Protection Program," 85 Federal Register 20813-20814, April 15, 2020.
+149 SBA, "Business Loan Program Temporary Changes; Paycheck Protection Program," 85 Federal Register 20813-20814, April 15, 2020.

-- duration of the President invoking the Defense Production Act in response to COVID-19; and - provides SBA Emergency Injury Disaster Loan (EIDL) enhancements during the covered period of January 31, 2020, through December 31, 2020, including - expanding eligibility beyond currently eligible small businesses, private nonprofit organizations, and small agricultural cooperatives, to include startups, cooperatives, and eligible ESOPs (employee stock ownership plans) with not more than 500 employees, sole proprietors, and independent contractors; - authorizing the SBA Administrator, in response to economic injuries caused by COVID-19, to - waive the no credit available elsewhere requirement, - approve an applicant based solely on their credit score, - not require applicants to submit a tax return or tax return transcript for approval, - waive any rules related to the personal guarantee on advances and loans of not more than \$200,000, - waive the requirement that the applicant needs to be in business for the one-year period before the disaster declaration, except that no waiver may be made for a business that was not in operation on January 31, 2020; - authorizing the SBA Administrator, through December 31, 2020, to provide up to \$10,000 as an advance payment in the amount requested within three days after receiving an EIDL application from an eligible entity.
+- expanding eligibility beyond currently eligible small businesses, private nonprofit organizations, and small agricultural cooperatives, to include startups, cooperatives, and eligible ESOPs (employee stock ownership plans) with not more than 500 employees, sole proprietors, and independent contractors; - authorizing the SBA Administrator, in response to economic injuries caused by COVID-19, to - waive the no credit available elsewhere requirement, - approve an applicant based solely on their credit score, - not require applicants to submit a tax return or tax return transcript for approval, - waive any rules related to the personal guarantee on advances and loans of not more than \$200,000, - waive the requirement that the applicant needs to be in business for the one-year period before the disaster declaration, except that no waiver may be made for a business that was not in operation on January 31, 2020; - authorizing the SBA Administrator, through December 31, 2020, to provide up to \$10,000 as an advance payment in the amount requested within three days after receiving an EIDL application from an eligible entity.
 Applicants are not required to repay the advance payment, even if subsequently denied an EIDL loan.
 The funds may be used for any eligible EIDL expense, including, among other expenses, providing paid sick leave to employees unable to work due to COVID-19, maintaining payroll to retain employees, and meeting increased costs to obtain materials due to supply chain disruptions.
 The SBA limited EIDL-advance payments to \$1,000 per employee, up to a maximum of \$10,000; and - appropriating an additional \$10 billion for EIDL assistance.